-Cabinet meets to discuss Brexit as Brussels warns no deal more likely than ever
+Cabinet meets to discuss Brexit as Brussels warns no deal 'more likely than ever'

 -

-Cabinet meets to discuss Brexit as Brussels warns no deal more likely than ever
+Cabinet meets to discuss Brexit as Brussels warns no deal 'more likely than ever'

-Theresa May is preparing to update her divided Cabinet on the Brexit deadlock as Brussels warned Britain is “more likely than ever before” to crash out of the European Union without a deal.
+Theresa May is meeting her divided Cabinet to discuss the Brexit deadlock after Brussels warned a no-deal outcome is “more likely than ever before".

-The Prime Minister has insisted an exit agreement is still “achievable” despite negotiations stalling just days ahead of a crunch summit.
+The Prime Minister has insisted an exit agreement is still “achievable”, despite negotiations stalling just days ahead of a key summit.

 European Council president Donald Tusk said that while there was goodwill on both sides, the negotiations have been more complicated than expected.

-A group of Cabinet ministers met on Monday evening to discuss the developments, with Foreign Secretary Jeremy Hunt, Brexit Secretary Dominic Raab and Environment Secretary Michael Gove among those who attended, the Press Association understands.
+A group of Cabinet ministers met on Monday evening to discuss the developments, with Foreign Secretary Jeremy Hunt, Brexit Secretary Dominic Raab and Environment Secretary Michael Gove among those who attended, it is understood.

 Lord Hague, meanwhile, told the PM there was “no disgrace in doing some fresh thinking” on how to resolve the stalemate.